nehasrikn/cmsc701/project3/README.md

 All the code to experiment and to run the files is in the main functions of all the Python files.
 You'll need Python 3.9.

+For example, the bloom_eval code can be run from the top level directory as so:

+`python -m bloom_eval`.